Sandeepkondreddy/Operations/README.md

-# InternalOperations
+# Operations
-RFID Internal Operations Mobile App for KPCL.
+Operations Mobile App for KPCL and KPCT.